-You get to travel solo which means you get to make the decisions.
+You get to traveling solo which means you get to make the decisions.

 When you plan to travel solo, the first things you need to figure out are: your means of travel, and when you can go.

 With the big picture travel decisions figured out, you can think about some possible travel adventures for the solo traveler.

 Live Where You Roam

 If you don’t want to spend your time driving, there are many interesting options:

 Vacation on a ship traveling solo

 You can always go by sea… think of a cruise.
-Everything is planned out for you.

 Enjoy a house swap